Arriving in Cochin, India

 We were interested to see a very large DP World container port.
-DP World was a major fixture in the ports we had seen in Dubai and the UAE.
+DP World was a major fixture in the ports we had seen in Dubai.
 These ports would add substantially to the shipping reach.

 Our Last Port In India

 Cochin was our final stop in India.
 Our walking tour of Cochin gave us a good glimpse into the small coastal towns of India.

 We started our India visit in Mumbai.
 Three days off the ship let us visit Agra.
 Seeing the Taj Mahal was a major treat.
 But Agra had other treats to offer.
 The Agra Fort, called the Red Fort for its vibrant colour, was more extensive than the Taj Mahal.
 Leaving the ship for 3 days to visit Agra meant we missed the port stops in both Goa and Mangalore.
 A good itinerary to get a taste test of India.